mint-choc-chip-skyblade/sshd-rando/docs/differences_between_hdr_and_sdr.md

 * Stamina Fruit Shuffle
 * Hidden Item Shuffle
 * NPC Closet Shuffle
+* Sky Keep can be added to the required dungeons pool
 * Unlock all Groosenator Destinations
 * Sky and Cloud color cosmetic settings
 * Low Health Beeping Speed
 * Skip Harp Playing when opening trial gates, The Thunderhead, and the Gate of Time
 * Random Bottle Contents
+* Random Shop Prices

 ## New Setting Options
 * Every setting has a `random` option which will pick one of the other options randomly when generating a seed
 * Beatable Only logic option
 * Any Dungeon, Own Region, and Overworld options for Small Key and Boss Key shuffles
-* Removed option for all Key shuffles which unlocks their doors from the start
+* New "Removed" option for all Key shuffles which unlocks their doors from the start
 * Goddess Chest Shuffle to turn on/off randomization of the items inside Goddess Chests easily
 * Correct Orientation option for Randomized Boss Key Puzzles
 * The `Random Starting Item` setting is now a count where you can select how many random items you